paroma96/TSN_5G_integration/README.md

-# Configuration of TSN networks for the transport of 5G slices: Optimization os the scheduler through Machine Learning (code only)
+# Configuration of TSN networks for the transport of 5G slices: Optimization of the scheduler through Machine Learning (code only)

 _Code designed for  MSc.
 Telecommunications Engineering Final Project_